-Asymptomatic HIV infection is a phase of chronic infection with human immunodeficiency virus (HIV) during which there are no symptoms of HIV infection.
+Asymptomatic HIV infection is a phase of HIV/AIDS during which there are no symptoms of HIV infection.

 Some people can go 10 years or longer without symptoms.
 Others may have symptoms and worsening immune function within a few years after the original infection.

 Reitz MS, Gallo RC.
 Human immunodeficiency viruses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 171.

 Review Date: 5/1/2015